tripledio/tripledio.github.io/_posts/2017-11-08-mvc-architecture.md

 In conclusion, for me:

-+ The MVC patterns belongs in the front end infrastructure
++ The MVC patterns belong in the front end infrastructure
 + It should not depend on the domain model directly.
 + The model from MVC is its own model created for the specifc views.
 + Do not connect your presentation directly to the domain model.
 The domain model should not concern itself with presentation details.